 Nottinghamshire fostering service has been developing its ground-breaking model of therapeutic foster care.
-We promote relationship-based therapeutic approaches within fostering and our service benefits from qualified therapists and therapeutically trained family workers.
-This has been positive as our carers have been supported to develop the resilience and practical skills they need for placements to endure.
-Our approach supports foster carers to understand the effects of early life trauma on children's development, and how to use their relationship with a foster child to help them heal.
-Being playful, accepting of the whole child, curious, and empathetic (known as PACE), is the key to building a therapeutic relationship and we have embedded this approach in our foster carer community over the years.
+We promote relationship-based therapeutic approaches within fostering and our service benefits from qualified therapists and therapeutic-trained family workers.
+This is positive for our carers who have been supported to develop the resilience and practical skills they need for placements to endure.

+Our approach supports foster carers to understand the effects of early life trauma on children's development and how to use their relationship with a foster child to help them heal.
+Being playful, accepting of the whole child, curious and empathetic (known as PACE), is the key to building a therapeutic relationship and we have embedded this approach in our foster carer community over the years.
 We offer specialist therapeutic training and out of hours support.